soul9/sabotage/README.md

 Enable `SUPER` to use the following `./enter-chroot` script without root.

 NOTE: It is possible to build an i386 Sabotage from within an existing 32-bit chroot on a 64-bit system.
-The sabotage script automatically handles this scenario.
+The `enter-chroot` script automatically handles this scenario.

 	$ ./build-stage0        # ~2min on an AMD FX 8core, 75min on ARM Cortex A8 800Mhz
 	$ ./enter-chroot